fenggw-fnst/coredump-detector/README.md

 To control core files generation behavior, a DaemonSet is necessary which would launch each node an admin-pod.
 Those pods make sure everything will go as we expected when job crashed in other work pods.
 Each pod will execute following steps:

 a.
-Copy a exectuable file called hanlder to host, it be invoked when any process crashed in that host.
+Copy a exectuable file called "kcdt" to host, it is a coredump handler and will be invoked when any process crashed in that host.
 It will distinguish if the crashed job was from a pod.
-If so, it collects realted information and store core file to backend storage.
+If so, it collects related information and stores the core files to backend storage.

 b.
 Modify && maintain `core_pattern` settings on each node which usually exist as a file located in `/proc/sys/kernel/core_pattern`.
 This setting is for control the behavior when process crashed.
 In our case, the admin-pod will modify it so the handler will be invoked.